-Then, in a dream, Gabriel told him not to be afraid to take Mary as his wife.
-Now it was Joseph who was confronted with the decision to believe God or go the way of Zechariah.
-It was a big decision because even if they got married, he would still have to take public responsibility for Mary’s pregnancy during their espousal period.
-He did, and that was courageous faith.
+Now Joseph was confronted with the decision to believe God or go the way of Zechariah.
+It was a big decision because, even if they got married, he would still have to take public responsibility for Mary’s pregnancy during their espousal period; but he did, and that was courageous faith too.

 We potentially see a glimpse into the social and religious pressure they were under in their trip to Bethlehem.
 Joseph didn’t need to take Mary with him to be registered for the census, but he probably did so to protect her from gossip and emotional stress—although we can’t be sure.
 What we can be sure of is that you’ve got to have a solid reason to plop a pregnant woman, in her third trimester, on top of a donkey and take a long ride.